filipizydorczyk/deck-rest-api/README.md

 Watch that you have to have [deck](https://github.com/nextcloud/deck) app installed and enabled in order to get this api working.
 Otherwise any request will return **424 Failed Dependency** error.

+To tests endpoints with postman you can download [postman collection file](./docs/deck-rest-api.postman_collection.json)

 # Code conduct

 1. Define types whenever possible